Small Business Funding

 Yes - tutoring businesses can get funding, and the right option usually depends on whether you are bridging the summer slowdown, paying tutors, investing in curriculum and technology, or opening a second location.
 Because tutoring is seasonal and service-based, a business line of credit and a business term loan tend to fit best.
-The Broker Shop is a funding broker, not a lender - one short application matches you to the lenders whose guidelines you meet.
+The Broker Shop is a funding broker, not a funder - one short application matches you to the funders whose guidelines you meet.

 Why tutoring businesses need funding that fits their model